utdata/icj-class/bootstrap/bootstrap-class-02.md

 Navigation is separated into two parts in Bootstrap [Navs](https://getbootstrap.com/docs/4.1/components/navs/) and [Navbars](https://getbootstrap.com/docs/4.1/components/navbar/).
 Navs are the links, and navbars are the containers that hold them.

 I'll be honest ...
-I usually just find an example of what I need in Bootstrap documentation and then copy the code, use it and play with it until I get what I want.
-Usually when you are working for a journalism organization, this is already all decided for you and it is part of the template you starting with.
+I usually just find an example of what I need in Bootstrap documentation and then copy the code, and then play with it until I get what I want.
+When you are working for a journalism organization, this is usually already decided for you and is part of the template you starting with.

 But let's add a basic nav so we can talk about it.